ATLAS-B28/ATLAS-B28/ReadMe.md

  ## 🏆 Achievements

 - 🌟 Completed Forage's Cisco Intro to Software Engineering Completion Certificate - Where I developed a React-based front-end application.
-- 🌟 Learnt and Completed DSA Course on Udemy - Here, learned to solve basic DSA questions and gain knowledge regarding various data structures and algorithms.
+- 🌟 Learnt and Completed DSA Course on Udemy - Here, I learned to solve basic DSA questions and gain knowledge regarding various data structures and algorithms.
-- 🌟 ML Project for Language Translation - Biult ML project using Python, ML learning libraries for language translation using CNN.
+- 🌟 ML Project for Language Translation - Built ML project using Python, ML learning libraries for language translation using CNN.
 - 🌟 Successfully learned and built projects each displaying each component of Spring Framework.